gvwilson/thirdbit/src/fiction/bear/index.md

 "I'll be along right, Your Highness.
 Just wait along a bit for the crowd to lose interest, then I ought to be getting back to Rust.
-I'll be all right if I'm along by her, but she'll worry, me being away so long."
+I'll be all right along by her, but she'll worry, me being away so long."

 "She would be welcome to stay here as well,"